-Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance Dog Control Dog Control We will have in place a civil defence and emergency management system that is designed to promote the safety of people and a resilient community in the event that emergencies occur.
+Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance Dog Control We will have in place a civil defence and emergency management system that is designed to promote the safety of people and a resilient community in the event that emergencies occur.
+The level of community support for Council's civil defence emergency management activity is rated as fairly satisfied or better through community survey.
 [Target: 50%] 69% of residents are fairly satisfied or better with 19% not knowing enough to comment (59% and 27% being the equivalent 2012/2013 figures).
 12% were not satisfied, which means that 85% of those who were able to comment were satisfied or better with Council's civil defence emergency management activities.
 12% were not satisfied as they felt that civil defence was insufficiently prepared and organised with delays in response and follow up, and lack of information/publicity.
 Target met.
 To safeguard life and property by the prevention, detection, restriction and control of fire in forest and rural areas.
-8.2ha hectares of damage to production forest from rural fires (cf 6.3ha in 2012/2013).
+The area of forest lost through fire annually does not exceed 20 hectares.
+[Target: No more than 20 ha lost through fire annually] 8.2ha hectares of damage to production forest from rural fires (cf 6.3ha in 2012/2013).
 Target met.
-We will provide Maritime Administration 52% of residents surveyed are satisfied with Council's harbour management work, with 43% of
+We will provide Maritime Administration Residents with an understanding of Maritime 52% of residents surveyed are satisfied with Council's harbour management work, with 43% of

 Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance services to ensure Tasman's harbour waters are safe and accessible and that all known commercial vehicle operators are licensed.
 Administration rate their satisfaction with this activity as "fairly satisfied" or better in annual surveys.
 [Target: 90%] respondents not knowing enough to comment, which means 91% of those with knowledge were satisfied or very satisfied.
 (48%, 47% and 91% being the equivalent 2012/2013 figures).
 Target met.
-Harbourmaster And Maritime Safety Services All known commercial vessel operators are licensed.
+Harbourmaster And Maritime Safety Services B0- 70- 60- 50- 47- 48- 52- 40- 50- 47- 48- 52- 40- 52- 40- 52- 40- 52- 40- 52- 40- 52- 52- 52- 52- 52- 52- 52- 52 All known commercial vessel operators are licensed.
 [Target: 100%] All 42 known commercial operators are either licensed (34) or registered as exempt (8).
 River rafting, commercial non-passenger and commercial fishing vessels are not presently required to hold a licence.
 Target Met We will provide parking control services to facilitate the public's access to urban retailers and services, respond to any misuse of disabled parking, and remove reported abandoned vehicles.
 80 out of every 100 vehicles parking in time controlled areas within the Traffic Survey undertaken in November 2013 - 80 out of 100 vehicles complied - (79% in 2012/2013).
 Target not met, but significant achievement recorded.